-Today you have eight one-minute videos to watch, and you’ll meet things like method overrides, final classes, and deinitializers.
-Once you’ve watched each video and optionally gone through the extra reading, there’s a short test to help make sure you’ve understood what was taught.
+Today you have four tutorials to follow, where you’ll meet custom structs, computed properties, property observers, and more.
+Once you’ve watched each video and optionally gone through the extra reading, there are short tests to help make sure you’ve understood what was taught.

 Hit Send below to start a virtual conversation with me.